 You can find extensive guidance here on what to do if your candidates are able to complete some assessment components but not others.

 We will not be running an alternative system to exams using predicted grades.

 Advice on running exams in your centre in November 2020

-We continue to monitor guidance from government authorities about school closures and re-openings.
-Our priorities remain to protect the health and safety of students and teachers, and to help students continue with their educational journeys as soon as possible.
+Our key priorities remain the same - to keep students and teachers safe, and help students get on with their educational journeys as soon as possible.

 Can I use non – examination work prepared for June 2020 in the November 2020 series?